HaoCheong/isEvens/README.md

 ## The Outsourced way:

-No, how abou figure it out for yourself
+No, how about figure it out for yourself

 ```python
 def isEven(num):